freddiN/Lurkah/README.md

 - swipe left/right to navigate the feed
 - configure video autoplay (start when opening) and replay (loop)
 - optionally display comments
+- new setting to move the buttons to the bottom